Democratic Party (United States): Iran sanctions

-The Democratic Party has been critical of the Iran's nuclear weapon program and supported economic sanctions against the Iranian government.
+The Democratic Party has been critical of Iran's nuclear weapon program and supported economic sanctions against the Iranian government.
 In 2013, the Democratic-led administration worked to reach a diplomatic agreement with the government of Iran to halt the Iranian nuclear weapon program in exchange for international economic sanction relief.
 As of 2014, negotiations had been successful and the party called for more cooperation with Iran in the future.
 In 2015, the Obama administration agreed to the Joint Comprehensive Plan of Action, which provides sanction relief in exchange for international oversight of the Iranian nuclear program.
 In February 2019, the Democratic National Committee passed a resolution calling on the United States to re-enter the JCPOA, which President Trump withdrew from in 2018.